8 Appointment Setting Tips That Fill Your Lot

 Buyers who clicked your Facebook ad are curious, not committed.
 If your first message is “When can you come in?”, you are skipping steps.
 Lead with something useful instead.

 Send a quick market update on the vehicle they showed interest in.
 Share trade-in value data for their current vehicle.
 Give them a reason to trust you before you ask for their time.
-This is not complicated, but most stores skip it because it takes a few extra minutes per lead.
-Those minutes pay off.
 Prospects who receive relevant information before the appointment ask convert at a measurably higher rate.

 Practical Value-First Tactics